DDexxeDD/phtree-c/README.md

 ***!!
 Do not attempt to generate trees with more than 6 dimensions !!***

-The code can not handle more than 6 dimensions and will break.
+The code cannot handle more than 6 dimensions and will break.

-If you want to be able to use trees of different bit widths and the same dimensionality at the same time, you will need to generate them with different prefixes (example: ph32_1_, ph64_1_)
+If you want to be able to use trees of different bit widths and the same dimensionality at the same time, you will need to generate them with different prefixes (example: ph32_1d_, ph64_1d_)

 ## Indexing Axis Aligned Boxes